Is it different for men?

 There are both similarities and differences for men and women who are experiencing domestic abuse.
 Being abused by somebody you love and trust can be confusing and bewildering, and any victim whether male or female may wonder if it’s their fault.
 The emotions they feel are going to be similar, but it can be harder for men to cope with the emotional impact of domestic abuse.

 Admitting to being abused is difficult for anybody, but men often don’t have the social and support networks in place to easily tell a friend or family member.
 These topics are difficult for anybody to raise or disclose, but in particular, men may not have friendships and relationships in which they can open up and talk about their personal lives.
 Phone lines, like the Men’s Advice Line, will give them the opportunity to talk in confidence.

-For both male and female victims of abuse, the message is the same:
+For all victims of abuse, the message is the same: